Wisconsin vs. Notre Dame NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Badgers have been favored by 6.5 points or more once this season and covered the spread.

-- The Badgers have four giveaways this season, while the Fighting Irish have six takeaways .
+- This year, the Badgers have four turnovers, two fewer than the Fighting Irish have takeaways (6).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.